leechunkin/Bubble/README.md

 * All context-free grammars can be parsed, including ambiguous and unambigous grammars.
 * No backtracking is used.
-Linear time for almost all LR(k) grammars, and cubic time for worst case ambigouous grammars.
+Linear time for most LR(k) grammars, and cubic time for worst case ambigouous grammars.
 * The grammar is built on-the-fly.
 It provides good flexiblity to use.
 * No lexer is needed (lexerless parsing) although you can use one.